1. What are your terms and conditions?

 Simply call (315) 773-5673 for your personal promo code for $25 off and then share that code with friends.
 They save $25 when they register and for every new family to Edge on Science, you earn $25.
 The code keeps track of everything, so it is real easy.
 By sharing the experience of an Edge on Science program, you become a Science Ambassador!

-A CIT still participates in a program and will is expected to help out as needed.
-They also go through training and attend meetings with the Lead Instructor and Assistant for an at work type experience.
-Tuition for a CIT is reduced by $300.00, for each week-long session.
+A CIT still participates in a program and is expected to help out as needed.
+They also go through training and attend meetings with the Lead Instructor and Assistant for an at-work type experience.
+Tuition for a CIT is $395.00, for each week-long session.
 It may also be mandatory to purchase the dining hall pass (usually around $65), as some colleges or universities do not allow outside lunches, when hosting summer programs.

 Yes, and some programs have options to purchase kits or gear.

-No, however, during registration, you will encounter optional or mandatory (Endicott College only, due to their lunch policy) lunch add-ons.
+No, however, during registration, you may encounter optional or mandatory (Endicott College only, due to their lunch policy) lunch add-ons.
 Lunch may be a dining hall choice or a catered box lunch, so think Bruegger’s or Einstein Brothers.
+Now having said that, the plan is to require all children to bring their own lunch.
+See the COVID-19 response above.

 Yes, for the 2020 summer sessions, we have two $100.00 scholarships towards any week-long session.
 Scholarships are based on financial need, your child’s desire in participating and a recommendation from a teacher.
 Call John Aviste at (315) 773-5673 for more info.
 You should also check with your school guidance office.
 Scholarship opportunities may exist through a local community service organization, an educational foundation, your employer or even a private donor.
 Some children like to do extra chores to earn a portion of the cost for a summer session!
 Public school, home school and youth organizations can have fund raisers.